Although I’d never been to Bangladesh before, my mission was the Bangladesh ship breaking yards. It was Jan/Feb 2003 and this is what happened.

-Bribed the disgruntled gate man, slipped through a small iron door into the ship breaking yards, and what I saw was indelible burnt into my mind forever…
+Bribed the disgruntled gate man, slipped through a small iron door into the ship breaking yards, and what I saw was indelibly burnt into my mind forever…

-“Ship breaking or ship demolition is a type of ship disposal involving the breaking up of ships for scrap recycling.
+“Ship breaking is a type of ship disposal involving the breaking up of ships for scrap recycling.
 Most ships have a lifespan of a few decades before there is so much wear that refitting and repair become uneconomical.
-Ship breaking allows materials from the ship, including steel and equipment to be recycled and reused.”
+Ship breaking allows materials from the ship to be recycled and reused.”

 There were other challenges to consider too:

 - Finding a knowledgable guide who I trusted completely

 - Wondering why on earth I was in Bangladesh ☺

 Where Did Ship Breaking Come From?

 How the Bangladesh Ship Breaking Industry Started

 How the ship breaking yards came about is a phenomenal story of ground-level entrepreneur brilliance.